This article is part of a larger series on POS Systems.

 These are the basics any strong POS system should have: processing multiple payment types, managing customers, tracking inventory, integrating with third-party software, and having strong reports.
 We gave extra credit for loyalty programs.
-Vend got a perfect score, followed closely by Shopify.
+Shopify got the highest score in this category.

 20% of Overall Score

 To make it onto our list, products needed a handheld device that processed payments and synced with a web-based device.
 We also considered operating systems, offline mode, and digital receipts.
-Loyverse earned 5 out of 5 stars, followed by Vend with 4.5.
+Loyverse earned 5 out of 5 stars in this category.

 20% of Overall Score